davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/mark/chapters/mark-1/verses/mark-1-4/mark-1-4-tyn.md

 title: "Mark 1:4 TYN"
 ⬅️: "Mark 1:3 TYN"
 ➡️: "Mark 1:5 TYN"
-attribution: "Mark 1:4 TYN"
 Tyndale Bible of: "Mark 1:4"
-quote: "Iohn dyd baptise in the wyldernes and preche the baptyme of repentauce for the remission of synnes."
+verse: "Iohn dyd baptise in the wyldernes and preche the baptyme of repentauce for the remission of synnes."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---